rey-dal/lyrics_generator/README.md

 -General Steps-

-Predict the next word in the sequence
+1-Predict the next word in the sequence

-Feed old input plus a new output word as the next input Make the output a one-hot encoded label over entire corpus of desired text outputs Utilize categorical cross entropy loss function as the output will be multi-class
+2-Feed old input plus a new output word as the next input

+3-Make the output a one-hot encoded label over entire corpus of desired text outputs

+4-Utilize categorical cross entropy loss function as the output will be multi-class

 Model Architecture: Bi-LSTM, Embedding